Perspectives on stability and mobility of transit passenger's travel behaviour through smart card data: Introduction

 AFC systems based on contactless smart cards are available for both city buses and metros to record the details of transaction information when passengers boarding or alighting.
 SCD contains fine-grained information not only about passengers' ID (smart cards' ID) and locations of boarding or alighting stations, but also transaction time and bus/metro lines.
 It is a great convenience to utilize SCD to depict passengers' daily, weekly or yearly travel profiles in large-scale regions covered by public transit systems.
-From an individual perspective, SCD can help record passenger's transit network, reflect his social and economic characteristics, and even forecast his travel pattern.
-From a city perspective, SCD acting as an transportation probe can help estimate transportation conditions and provide new materials for urban planning policy.
+From an individual perspective, SCD can help record the passenger's travel records, reflect his/her social and economic characteristics, and even forecast his/her routine travel patterns.
+From a city perspective, SCD acting as a transportation probe can help estimate transportation conditions and provide new materials for intelligent transit systems and urban planning policy.
+A large number of transit behavioral studies based on SCD have been carried out and gained popularities.
+However, there are still rooms for improvement in existing studies on SCD-based travel pattern analysis, which can be summarized into three aspects: 1) The SCD as a data source for mobility pattern research has inherent shortcomings; 2) The existing analysis methods also have drawbacks in terms of model efficiency and complicatedness; 3) Few studies focus on the long-term evolutionary travel behavior analysis.
+These shortcomings are described in detail in the following paragraphs and solved in this study.

+Firstly, although SCD has multiple advantages, the shortcomings of SCD are obvious.
+The anonymous attribute of SCD determines the absence of basic personal information, like age and gender, without which it is hard to measure passengers' socioeconomic characteristics.
+For analyses spanning a long period of time, it may encounter the problems of changing smart cards and possessing multi-cards of passengers.
+In addition, some urban transit systems only record when and where passengers board transit buses and neglect the alighting information, leading to the extreme difficulty of inferring the destinations of passengers.
+Further, due to the increasing volume of rural-urban migration and the transient mobility of the internal migration in megalopolises, the measurement of the stability of the passenger's travel behavior will be highly influenced.
+Thus, for the sake of accurately measuring the stability and mobility of the transit passenger's travel behavior, effective classification or clustering methods should be employed.